 This hit me like a ton of bricks.
 The truth is if I want to live out God’s calling, I need to be at my best where I have the mental, emotional and physical energy to do my best.
 If I continually ignore self-care, eventually I’ll perform at a subpar level.
 Of course, I know it’s good to take care of myself.
 But I often say I’m too busy working and doing.

-If you’re like me, here’s a self-care checklist to remind yourself to engage in self-care.
+If you’re like me, you could use a self-care checklist to remind yourself to engage in self-care.
 Here’s a great excerpt from Outsmart Your Brain.

 - Is your office organized so you can find things easily?

 - Are your workspaces pile-free?

 - Does your home provide you comfort and a peaceful place where you can think?

 - Are your appliances at home in working order?

 - Do you have backup systems in case of electric failure, including for your computers, at home and at work?

 - Do you maintain your car regularly and is everything working properly?

 - Do you keep enough home and office supplies so you don’t run out?